oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [PUBLISH (used for QoS 0) and PUBLISH WITHOUT SESSION Packets MUST NOT be retransmitted.]{.mark}

-If the Virtual Connection is closed, the protocol will restart when a new CONNECT packet flows from the Client.
+If the Virtual Connection is deleted, the protocol will restart when a new CONNECT packet flows from the Client.

-Non normative comment.
+> **Informative comment**
+>

-The value of the retry interval T~retry~ is not specified by the protocol, however, to be useful it ought to be longer than the network round trip time.
+> The value of the retry interval T~retry~ is not specified by the protocol, however, to be useful it ought to be longer than the network round trip
+> time.
 If it is excessively long, the time taken to detect and retransmit lost Packets will also be excessively long.
-Implementers need to take care not to use a retry interval that might cause the network to become congested with retried Packets.
+Implementers need to take care
+> not to use a retry interval that might cause the network to become congested with retried Packets.

 The PINGREQ Packet described in \[[[3.1.21 PINGREQ]{.underline}](#pingreq)\] can also be used to determine whether the virtual connection is alive.

 An example of a retry algorithm is described in \[[[Appendix E.F4]{.underline}](#f.4-exponential-backoff)\]

-## 4.25 Sleeping clients
+## 4.26 Sleeping clients

 *Sleeping* clients are clients residing on (battery-operated) devices that want to save as much energy as possible.
 These devices need to enter a sleep mode whenever they are not active and will wake up whenever they have data to send or to receive.
 The server/gateway needs to be aware of the